VarsouPenny/audio-fingerprint/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ## Methods
 ### Dejavu
-Dejavu is an open-source audio fingerprinting framework written in Python.
+[Devaju](https://willdrevo.com/fingerprinting-and-audio-recognition-with-python/) is an open-source audio fingerprinting framework written in Python.
 The following section provides a brief overview of the framework’s identification pipeline as well as a more detailed review of its implementation and performance.